On this page:

 • Issued by the Australian Government, the feasibility licence period is up to 7 years.

-• Developers must develop a management plan – as part of this, they need to:
+• Developers must also develop a management plan – as part of this, they need to:

-• consult with the local community and demonstrate how they will share the area with other users
+• consult with First Nations Groups, and the local community and demonstrate how they will share the area with other users

 • have a plan for gathering and responding to ongoing feedback from stakeholders throughout the life of the project.